radzionc/ai/README.md

 - Ensure you have Node.js installed, as the tool depends on it to run the compiled JavaScript file.
 - If you encounter issues, verify that the `OPENAI_API_KEY` environment variable is set correctly and that the build script ran without errors.

+## Logs

+The application logs can be found at `~/grammar-fix.log`.
+The log file contains the last 10 operations, with the most recent entries at the top.
+Each entry includes:
+- Timestamp
+- Input text
+- Result or error message

 Enjoy effortless grammar corrections!